• Skip to primary navigation

 Tape or glue the end of the straw to the centre of the balloon and tape the pin or cocktail stick to the end.

-Tape some card behind the barometer and mark where the pin is.
+Tape some paper behind the barometer and mark where the pin is.

 Leave for a few days and note any changes.
 Record what the weather is like each day and note how it affects the barometer.